Credit market leaders and laggards in the coronavirus sell-off

 Significant dispersion among EM sovereign debt

-In summary, credit spreads have widened significantly, but are not yet at historically wide levels in most sectors and countries.
+In sum, credit spreads have widened significantly, but are not yet at historically wide levels in most sectors and countries.
 The areas of the market that are driven by the oil price fluctuations and the situation in the aviation industry have seen the spreads widen by more than thousand basis points.
 These sectors and countries now offer opportunities for high risk-tolerance investors.